elastic/kibana/TRANSLATION.md

 For this example, we will demonstrate translation into Maltese (Language code `mt`).

-- Check out the `kibana` source code with `git`, ensure you have an up to date copy of the source.
+- Fork the `kibana` source, and ensure you have an up to date copy of the source.
 - Ensure you have signed the agreement as in CONTRIBUTING.md
 - Choose the right [bcp47]() language code for your work.
 In this example, we will use `mt` for Maltese.
 Other examples